SciML/DataDrivenDiffEq.jl/docs/src/examples/linear_systems.md

 ```@example 4
 Matrix(system)
 ```
-In general, we can skip the expensive progress of deriving a callable symbolic system and return just the basic definitions using the `operator_only` keyword.
+In general, we can skip the expensive process of deriving a callable symbolic system and return just the basic definitions using the `operator_only` keyword.

 ```@example 4
 res = solve(prob, DMDSVD(), digits = 1, operator_only = true)